stwklu/CMPUT_412_code/src/comp_three/README.md

  <img src="doc/location_3_3.png" width="200" height="200">
 </p>

 * Location 4 is off-ramp a "parking lot".
+The robot will complete three tasks in this location.
+First, docking in front of a random AR tag; Second, docking in a random square set by joy sticks; Third, docking in front of the same shape that it memorized from the green object at location 2.

 <p align="center">
  <img src="doc/header.png" width="200" height="200">